java2786/mysql_may_25/07_practice/readme.md

 Task:
 - Delete a student from the students table.
 - Observe what happens to their exam_scores records.
-- Modify the FK constraint to automatically delete dependent records (ON DELETE CASCADE).

 ### Problem 6: Real-World Scenario (Library System)
 Task: